Explainable Deep Learning: A Field Guide for the Uninitiated: Designing Explanations for Users

 \subsection{Understanding the End User}

 One of the primary tasks to design an explanation is to determine the type of end-user using the system.
-The literature has documented cases of designs that provide both low-level technical specific explanations targeting on deep learning experts~\shortcite{zeiler14,sundararajan2017axiomatic,anderson2018bottom,li2016understanding,fong2017interpretable,zintgraf2017visualizing}, and high-level reasoning extracted explanations catering normal users~\shortcite{harradon2018causal,zhang2019interpreting,zhang2017growing,zhang2017interpreting}.
+The literature has documented cases of designs that provide both low-level technical specific explanations targeting on deep learning experts~\cite{zeiler14,sundararajan2017axiomatic,anderson2018bottom,li2016understanding,fong2017interpretable,zintgraf2017visualizing}, and high-level reasoning extracted explanations catering normal users~\cite{harradon2018causal,zhang2019interpreting,zhang2017growing,zhang2017interpreting}.
 DNN experts care mostly about technical details and potential hints for model revising and performance improvement.
-Ideal explanations for them could be in form of input feature influence analytics~\shortcite{adler2018auditing,koh2017understanding,li2016understanding,fong2017interpretable}, hidden states interaction and visualizations~\shortcite{anderson2018bottom,vaswani2017attention,vinyals2015show,zeiler14,selvaraju2017grad,bach15,sundararajan2017axiomatic}, etc. DNN experts, for instance, could check if the model is emphasizing reasonable image areas~\shortcite{zeiler14} or text elements/words~\shortcite{vaswani2017attention,sundararajan2017axiomatic} towards generating corresponding model decisions, and propose model revision strategies accordingly.
+Ideal explanations for them could be in form of input feature influence analytics~\cite{adler2018auditing,koh2017understanding,li2016understanding,fong2017interpretable}, hidden states interaction and visualizations~\cite{anderson2018bottom,vaswani2017attention,vinyals2015show,zeiler14,selvaraju2017grad,bach15,sundararajan2017axiomatic}, etc. DNN experts, for instance, could check if the model is emphasizing reasonable image areas~\cite{zeiler14} or text elements/words~\cite{vaswani2017attention,sundararajan2017axiomatic} towards generating corresponding model decisions, and propose model revision strategies accordingly.
 Normal users, on the other hand, mainly focus on the high-level functionality of the model, instead of technical details.
 Their main concern is if the model is working reasonably and not violating human logic.
-The explanation can be represented in the form of extracted reasoning logic~\shortcite{harradon2018causal,zhang2019interpreting,zhang2017growing,zhang2017interpreting} or some easy to understandable input clues with respect to given prediction~\shortcite{ribeiro2016should}.
+The explanation can be represented in the form of extracted reasoning logic~\cite{harradon2018causal,zhang2019interpreting,zhang2017growing,zhang2017interpreting} or some easy to understandable input clues with respect to given prediction~\cite{ribeiro2016should}.
 If the decision is generated on unexpected input elements or not following a logical reasoning process, a doubt could be raised by the user to deny such a model decision.
 Considering the different user expertise level on DNN knowledge, the designing of a general model explanation system, which satisfies both DNN experts and normal users, is challenging and remains to be explored.